-In the second instalment of our three-part podcast series, we learn how Mercury’s evocative classical recordings were transferred to the digital domain in the 1980s and 90s - a project carried out using dCS’s first audio product, the dCS 900Tags: Mercury Living Presence,
+In the second instalment of our three-part podcast series, we learn how Mercury’s evocative classical recordings were transferred to the digital domain in the 1980s and 90s - a project carried out using dCS’s first audio product, the dCS 900Tags: Mercury Living Presence, Culture,

 ‘Trust Your Ears’: The Mercury Living Presence story traces the history and evolution of Mercury Living Presence, the pioneering label behind some of the most beloved and influential classical recordings ever made.
 The podcast was created to celebrate the 70th anniversary of the label's inception, and is produced by dCS in partnership with Decca Records.

 In Episode 1 of the series, we explored how Mercury Living Presence produced over 200 LPs with leading orchestras in the US, Europe and Russia during the 1950s and 60s, building a catalogue renowned for its imaginative repertoire and lifelike sound.
 For Episode 2, we move on to the 1980s and the advent of digital audio to learn how these recordings were remastered for CD.